 There is no denying that burial life insurance plans are effective when it comes to preparing and protecting your family from the impact of funeral costs.

-It is important because there is a continued rise in the funeral cost in American society as compared to other countries.
+It is important because there is a continued rise in funeral costs in American society as compared to other countries.

 The best part of burial life insurance is that you have the freedom to choose the beneficiary.
 Most importantly, your family can decide how to spend the insurance money.